 - 6.7.
 That the transaction did not qualify as "acquisition of an enterprise" within the meaning of Section 5 of the Act because: - i.
 The transaction is undertaken in terms of Spectrum Trading Guidelines and adhered to the requirements contained therein.
-At all times, including even after the transfer of right to use of the aforesaid spectrum, Airtel continued and still continues to be within the Spectrum Caps prescribed by the DoT in Spectrum Trading Guidelines; - ii.
-Videocon did not transfer any customers to Airtel directly attributable to the spectrum in respect of which the right to use has been transferred; - Even after transfer of the right to use of the spectrum, Videocon continued to be a licensee of the DoT, capable of providing telecommunication services in terms of its license; - iv.
+At all times, including even after the transfer of right to use of the aforesaid spectrum, the Acquirers continued and still continue to be within the Spectrum Caps prescribed by the DoT in Spectrum Trading Guidelines; - Aircel Group did not transfer any customers or market share or part of enterprise to the Acquirers; - Even after transfer of the right to use of the spectrum, Aircel Group continues to provide services to its customers and its ability to provide services to its existing and new customers does not get impacted in any manner; - iv.
 The transaction does not entail "acquisition" of spectrum, i.e., there is no transfer of title to the spectrum from the vendor to the vendee.
 The ownership of spectrum remains with the Government of India at all times and merely the right to use the spectrum has been granted to the identified licensees.
 The Government of India has a right to recall any of the spectrum licensed to telecom service providers ("TSPs"), under certain conditions, including the failure to comply with the original terms of auction and license.
-The Spectrum and the Government of India retains ownership of the spectrum and the ability to recall the right to use of spectrum.
+The Spectrum Trading Guidelines only permit downstream trading of the right to use of spectrum and the Government of India retains ownership of the spectrum and the ability to recall the right to use of spectrum.
 Mere assignment of the right to use does not amount to an "acquisition" under the Act.